ScottMikul/nyt-articles/README.md

-# JavascriptQuizGame
+# nyt-articles
-this is a javascript quiz.
+this widget can fetch articles related to a search query from new york times.